brendanwallace/hotspot/README.md

 ### go
 Contains source code for running the simulations.
-`./riskySIR`
-runs the simulation (defaults to 1000 times), outputs results to the data folder

 ### notebooks
 Jupyter notebooks for examining the results of the simulations